 Fido Internet offers free Wi-Fi rental modems and 24-7 tech support.
 All pricing noted does not include taxes.
 An installation fee of $49.99 may be required, depending on the location.

-In our review of Fido jumping into the Internet game, their review is essentially the same as what our review of Rogers.
+In our review of Fido jumping into the Internet game, Fido Home Internet review is essentially the same as what our review of Rogers.
 The reliability and general high quality of the service cannot be denied but the price is considerably higher than most other ISPs.
 Fido (and Rogers) are three times as expensive as Gonevoip’s top three Internet providers: Yak, Teksavvy, and Distributel.
 If you adjust Fido’s pricing to account for the lower speeds offered by those companies, the difference in price is still huge.

 The move to Internet by Fido is a way for Rogers to capitalize on its excellence in terms of Internet speed and quality and try to influence that competitive advantage as a temptation for people to sign up with Fido Mobility and bundle the Internet at a cheaper price (to make it seem like you are getting a deal).
-The idea is to increase their share in the mobile market more than offering a cheaper alternative of Internet.
+The idea is to increase their share in the mobile market more than offering a cheaper alternative to the Internet.
 At a quick glance, the prices seem to be cheaper with Fido, but closer inspection reveals that they are nearly identical than that of Rogers but advertised in a different way which makes it seem cheaper.

 If you are already are an existing Fido mobile customer, the pricing is still very high but the company is worth considering.
 Otherwise, if you’re willing to pay these prices - you may as well go with Rogers and at least have a wider variety of options.
 Don’t switch to Fido Mobility just to take advantage of the new Fido Internet option at a so-called cheaper price.

 |Web Email Access:|